 The state has conducted a mitigation needs assessment, which is further detailed in the Preparedness, Mitigation, and Resiliency section of the Action Plan.
-The state will be funding the non-federal match for HMGP which is an eligible CDBG-DR activity.
-All of the affordable housing construction programs will include mitigation efforts as well as some specific mitigation only activities.
+The state will be funding the non-federal match for HMGP and SWIFT which are eligible CDBG-DR activities.
+All of the affordable housing construction programs will include mitigation efforts as well as some specific mitigation only activities such as MIT-Buyout/Safe Housing Incentives.
+Also, the state will be including mitigation efforts within the direct allocation program but also funding mitigation only activities within resilient infrastructure programs.